Seneca-144100/IPC144NBB-ONLY-/Workshops/WS4/readme.md

 - Use simple header files
 - Perform foolproof numerical data entry
 - Reuse functions written in previous workshops (utils module)
-- describe to your instructor what you have learned in completing this workshop.
+- Describe to your instructor what you have learned in completing this workshop.

 ## Submission Policy